 DHIN Protects Its Data

-At Delaware Health Information Network (DHIN), data is our business.
-With cyber threats and the organized targeting of healthcare data on the rise, the safety and security of that patient data is paramount.
+At Delaware Health Information Network (DHIN), managing and protecting patient data is our business.
+With cyber threats and the organized targeting of healthcare data on the rise, the safety and security of patient data is paramount.

-Protecting this data requires a multi-pronged approach, consisting of physical, procedural and legal safeguards, as well as a “toothy” enforcement policy.
+Protecting this data requires a multi-pronged approach, consisting of physical, organizational, system, procedural, and legal safeguards, as well as a “prominent” enforcement policy.

 Federal and State Regulations